-(measure: billion U.S. dollars; source: The World Bank)
+(measure: billion U.S. dollars; Source: The World Bank)

-For that indicator, The World Bank provides data for South Korea from 1960 to 2015.
-The average value for South Korea during that period was 197.47 billion U.S. dollars with a minumum of 1.94 billion U.S. dollars in 1961 and a maximum of 681.79 billion U.S. dollars in 2015.
+For that indicator, we provide data for South Korea from 1960 to 2020.
+The average value for South Korea during that period was 254.69 billion U.S. dollars with a minimum of 2.03 billion U.S. dollars in 1961 and a maximum of 828.33 billion U.S. dollars in 2018.

 Definition: Household final consumption expenditure (formerly private consumption) is the market value of all goods and services, including durable products (such as cars, washing machines, and home computers), purchased by households.
 It excludes purchases of dwellings but includes imputed rent for owner-occupied dwellings.
 It also includes payments and fees to governments to obtain permits and licenses.
 Here, household consumption expenditure includes the expenditures of nonprofit institutions serving households, even when reported separately by the country.
 Data are in current U.S. dollars.